rbchan/exp-design/labs/labs.md

 ### [Week 10 - Repeated Measures Designs](repeated-measures/repeated-measures.md)

-Repeated measures designs in which observations are recorded on each 'subject' on multiple time periods.
+Repeated measures designs in which observations are recorded on each "subject" on multiple time periods.
 The interaction of the treatment variable and time is of interest.

 - Univariate approach using `aov` and adjusted p-values